 Augustine Kofie Art Exhibition at Galerie Openspace in Paris

 Since 2013, the Galerie Openspace in Paris has started representing the amazing abstract creations of Augustine Kofie to the French public.
 This time around, and as his third solo show, the exhibition Build from Memory displays the almost mathematical abstraction, and elaborate focus on various color combinations, movement, memory, and exploration of space.
-From February 25th, 2017 through April 1st, 2017, the Paris public is awarded a chance to explore how preserved set of fragments, lines, colors, and memories are transformed into something completely new.
+Through April 1st, 2017, the Paris public is awarded a chance to explore how preserved set of fragments, lines, colors, and memories are transformed into something completely new.
 During the opening night, from 6 pm to 9 pm the artist will be present.